I take on the Independence period using three different games, in historical order.

 The Operational Art of War 3

 The first of the games is Divided Ground, which has a scenario created for the Nebi Daniel Convoy.
-On March 27th, 1948, a convoy made the trip from Jerusalem to the besieged village of Kfar Etzion bringing reinforcements as well as 120 tons of supplies, equipment and ammunition.
-The trip was made with only slight delay and without incident.
-However, preparations for the return trip resulted in a delay that allowed Arab irregulars to set an ambush along the return.
+On March 27th, 1948, a convoy made the trip from Jerusalem to the besieged village of Kfar Etzion bringing reinforcements as well as 120 tons of supplies, equipment, and ammunition.
+The trip was only slightly delay and without casualties or losses.
+However, the preparations for the return trip resulted in a delay that allowed Arab irregulars to set an ambush along the route.

 The prime culprit in the delay has been cited as one Zimri, a prized stud bull being sent to Jerusalem for safe-keeping during the fighting.
-Zimri, apparently, was very reluctant to climb aboard his designated transport, factoring into the several-hours delay.
-Less often mentioned was the difficulties in loading the fuselage of a damaged Piper Cub aboard a truck, which to me sounds even harder than getting a bull loaded.
+Zimri, apparently, was very reluctant to climb aboard his designated transport, and his reluctance was a factor in the several-hours delay.
+Less often mentioned was the difficulties in loading the fuselage of a damaged Piper Cub aboard a truck, which to me sounds like it would be even harder than getting a bull loaded.

 Whomever is ultimately to blame, the result was disastrous for the convoy.
-Outside of Bethlehem, an ambush was set
+Outside of Bethlehem, an ambush was set.
+A series of roadblocks halted and disabled portions of the convoy, and the Arab fighters closed in to block the retreat.

-This game, and this level provides an excellent simulation for the conflict.
-The fighting, especially before the Israel’s declaration of independence, was primarly asdfas of small unit actions, often between irregulars.
-I don’t know how accurately this scenario depicts, or intended to depict, the battle in question.
-It may be that it is simply meant to represent an ambush of a convoy heading toward Jerusalem.
+This game, and the level of focus within this game, provide an excellent simulation portraying the nature of this conflict.
+The fighting, especially before Israel’s declaration of independence, was primarily a series of small unit actions, often between irregulars.
+I don’t know how accurately this scenario depicts, or is intended to depict, the battle in question.
+It may be that it is simply meant to represent an ambush of a convoy heading toward Jerusalem rather than get at the details of this particular encounter.

 The real engagement was a disaster for the Israelis.
 The convoy was isolated and trapped along the roadside where, they were eventually extracted by British forces, but at the cost of the loss of all their equipment and weapons.

-There is also a scenario that covers, perhaps a little abstractly, the events during the night of May 18-19, when a mixed group of Israeli militia attempted to relieve the besieged Jewish Quarter of the Old City of Jerusalem in advance of Arab reinforcements in the form of the British-led Arab Legion.
+There is also a scenario that covers, albeit abstractly, the events during the night of May 18-19, when a mixed group of Israeli militia attempted to relieve the besieged Jewish Quarter of the Old City of Jerusalem in advance of Arab reinforcements in the form of the British-led Arab Legion.
 Again, it is a nice level of gaming to cover this kind of battle.
 The individual soldier level, such as in a game like Squad Battles, would fail to cover enough of this battle to give a good feel, without further abstracting the scope.
+At the other end of the spectrum, a battle like this is just to small to try to use the hex-and-counter operational scale of games like TOAW.

 Should one have an itch for any pre-Declaration gaming, or as above, similarly-sized engagements during the 1948 War, a game that models the tactical scale makes a lot of sense.